 - Podcasts (3 awards of up to £500)

-The Graduate Fund is open to current graduate students.
-The lead applicant must be a DPhil student from within in the Humanities Division but master’s students and post-doctoral researchers are welcome to apply as co-applicants.
+The Graduate Fund is open to current graduate researchers.
+The lead applicant must be a DPhil researcher from within the Humanities Division but master’s students and post-doctoral researchers are welcome to apply as co-applicants.

 The fund is open for applications in Michaelmas term each year (October-December).
 Notification of the next call for applications will be posted in the ‘opportunities’ tab.

 More information can found be in the application guidelines.